 The Herberger Institute for Design and the Arts (HIDA) Policies and Procedures Manual contains information regarding the regulations governing the actions of a large and diverse community of artists, designers, and scholars.
 The HIDA Academic Assembly functions within the range of its authority and responsibility as prescribed by the laws of the State of Arizona, the policies established by the Arizona Board of Regents (ABOR), including the Conditions of Faculty Service, and the policies established by Arizona State University (ASU), including the Arizona State University Academic Constitution and Bylaws, and the Academic Affairs Policies and Procedures Manual (ACD Manual).

-In the event of an inconsistency or conflict, applicable law and Board of Regents’ policies supersede University policies and University policies supersede the HIDA and school policies and procedures.
+In the event of an inconsistency or conflict, applicable law and Board of Regents’ policies supersede University policies, and University policies supersede the HIDA and school policies and procedures.

 The University reserves the right to add, amend, or revoke any of the contained rules, policies, regulations, and instructions or incorporate additional ones, with or without notice, as circumstances or the good of the university community may require.
-The Academic Assembly in accordance with the HIDA Bylaws and with Robert’s Rules of Order may revise this document.
+The Academic Assembly, in accordance with the HIDA Bylaws and with Robert’s Rules of Order, may revise this document.

 For University policy regarding post tenure review, see ACD 506-11.
-Regarding performance improvement plan see ACD 506-11 and regarding faculty appeals of annual evaluations see ACD 506-10.
-Faculty grievance policies and procedures are addressed in.
-Procedures and policies for academic professionals in schools (and in the unit in the HIDA that is not a school) are similar to those for faculty, but there are no school faculty committees involved ee ACD 507-05, ACD 507-06, ACD 507-07, ACD 507-08, ACD 507-09 for policies and procedures for academic professionals.
+Regarding performance improvement plan see ACD 506-11; and regarding faculty appeals of annual evaluations, see ACD 506-10.
+Faculty grievance policies and procedures are addressed in ACD 509-01 and ACD 509-02.
+Procedures and policies for academic professionals in schools (and in the unit in the HIDA that is not a school) are similar to those for faculty, but there are no school faculty committees involved; see ACD 507-05, ACD 507-06, ACD 507-07, ACD 507-08, ACD 507-09, ACD 509-01, and ACD 509-03 for policies and procedures for academic professionals.

 II.
 Personnel Committee